Publications & Reports

 Title: Theatre productions and audience responses: the case of cassava research and presentation of findings for consultation in villages in Northwest Cambodia

-Authors: Brian Cook, Van Touch and Thong Tran,
+Authors: Brian Cook, Van Touch & Thong Anh Tran

-Year: Theatre engagements in Q3&4 2022 with analysis of audience contributions
+Year: In preparation; theatre engagements in Q3&4 2022 with analysis of audience contributions

 Journal: